|Spend Local & Build Community

 Mother Earth Recycling is a province-wide aboriginal social enterprise that specializes in recycling electronics, or e-waste.
 Together with their partners, MER is working to bolster aboriginal employment and training in the recycling sector.

 Manitoba Green Retrofit operates as a non-profit social enterprise to offer several much-needed residential services through employing community members of Winnipeg’s inner city who face barriers to employment.
 Using MGR, like all social enterprises, ensures that your money creates a ripple effect in the community, driving economic growth and environmental sustainability.

 Inner City Renovations is a social enterprise with the goal of being self-sustaining employee-owned company, and it serves a variety of clients in the commercial renovations sector.
 Founded in 2002, ICR continues to create quality jobs for low income people who live in Winnipeg’s inner-city, which strengthens the communities in which they work.

-CONCLUSIONA convenient tool to use, and to spread among your networks, is the Social Purchasing Portal.
+.
 This useful online service markets small ethical businesses committed to the core principle of community economic development.
 The challenges Manitobans face are numerous and often daunting, such as a deteriorating environment, growing income inequality, endemic ill-health, tepid economies, and stubborn barriers to employment.
 But Manitobans are developing a number of innovative ways to help overcome these challenges and improve our communities in doing so.
 By deciding to use these services listed here, you are choosing to spend your money and time in such a way that is socially, economically, and environmentally responsible.